granthale/wip-book/content/Notes/§ How can LLMs enhance spaced repetition software?.md

 1. Using Anki and other SRSs effectively requires a steep learning curve
 2. Making high quality cards can take a lot of time, even after becoming more skilled

-That's why as part [Kernel](https://www.kernel.community/en/), in an effort to push our ability to learn, I'm looking into ways of augmenting flashcard creation and revision.
+That's why as part [Kernel](https://www.kernel.community/en/), I'm looking into ways of augmenting flashcard creation and revision.

 **My hypothesis is that outsourcing the creation and revision of these cards to LLMs will relieve enough effort to enable memory systems to work in practice, and at scale.**

 This page is just the beginning.
-See [[Desirable features for automating flashcard creation]] and [[Prompt writing principles for flashcards]] for more.

-One question that it's important to ask is [[How important is it to write your own Anki prompts?]]
+See [[Desirable features for automating flashcard creation]],  [[Prompt writing principles for flashcards]], or [[How important is it to create your own Anki prompts?]]

 ---
 ## References